This short informational film, developed by the Goethe-Institut Australien, presents the advantages of learning German at primary school level

 This CLIL unit combines German and biology lessons and is suitable for students in years 3 & 4.
 In 7 lessons, the children learn how to grow a bean plant.
 They observe the germination process and learn to describe this process in German.

 Deutsch mit Socke is a WDR film series, that helps children between five and eight make their first steps into German.

 The songbook of Martina Schwarz provides you with many ideas for the use of music in class.
 Available at the Resource Centre at the Goethe-Institut in Melbourne.

 Unit 8 of the "Deutsch Lehren Lernen" series addresses the topic "DaF für Kinder" and focuses on language acquisition in children, developmental-psychologically aspects of early learning, acquisition of competencies as well as principals and methods of teaching children.
 DLL 8 will be available soon in the Goethe-Institut Resource Centres throughout Australia.

-The brochure introduces the most important methods of Content and Language Integrated Learning.
+The brochure (in German) introduces the most important methods of Content and Language Integrated Learning.
 It includes many practical modules which illustrate how children in kindergarten can learn German while conducting experiments.

 This new revised edition of the Nuremberg Recommendations for Early Language Learning describes the complex conditions of early language learning in a way that clarifies the potential and the needs of a 4 – 10 year old child within the learning process.

 If you and your class would like to watch Grimm’s Fairy Tales on DVD you can borrow them from now on in our Resource Centre at the Goethe-Institut in Melbourne and Sydney, in Canberra and in Brisbane.

 Through the use of films German lessons can get more vivid.
 Films can give impulses for authentic regional and cultural studies and motivation to study German.
 You can borrow films for the use in German lessons from our film archive anytime.
 The films are in German with German or English subtitles.